 Dummy variable to avoid empty structures.

-NOTE: The receiver should not evaluate the value of ‘Dummy’.
+NOTE The receiver should not evaluate the value of ‘Dummy’.

-OPC UA Safety supports sending of the basic data types listed in OPC UA within SafetyData (see OPC 10000-3 and OPC 10000-6).
+This document supports sending of the basic data types listed in OPC UA within SafetyData (see OPC 10000-3 and OPC 10000-6).
 The supported data types are vendor-specific.

 The supported maximum length of the SafetyData is vendor-specific but still limited to 1500 bytes.
 Typical values for the maximum length include 1,16, 64, 256, 1024, and 1500 bytes.